SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

   (95% CL: 0.93 - 1.04).

   That is, the central estimate says acetaminophen is _mildly protective_ against autism, though the error bar says it's not statistically significant.
-In other words, _no effect._
+In other words, _there is no effect._

 __Result:__ There is no evidence whatsoever that associates acetaminophen with autism.
 Studies saying this are poorly controlled, failing to account for the known genetic component of autism.
-As shown here, using siblings to control for genetics being the same on both sides, _there is no effect._
+As shown here, when using siblings to control for genetics being the same on both sides, _there is no effect._

 Now look at the rest of the figure.  _In every single case, the result is the same!_  If